The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • His direct, practical approach has created a high degree of respect.

-10. Use commas to set off geographic names, dates (except month/day and month/year), and titles in names.
+11. Use commas to set off geographic names, complete dates (month/day/year), and titles in names.
 Avoid abbreviating names of states in sentences.

 • Birmingham, Alabama, was the first manufacturing city in the world.